ukparliament/Orchestration/Functions/readme.md

-Functions provide processing capabilities to support the Orchestrations and the platform in general.
-Some functions are following a consistent naming pattern which this section describes.
-Others not following this pattern are adequately described by their function names .
+Functions provide processing capabilities to support the Orchestrations and the platform more generalyl.
+Some functions are following a consistent naming pattern which is described here.
+Others not following this pattern have helpful function names .

 **Path**:   Functions\\Transform*Message*

 **Description**: Functions conforming to the Transform*Message* convention follow the same pattern.  *Message* has been created by it's corresponding getlist-*Message* function in **Logic Apps**.
 Transformations:
 * use a consistent language defined by Parliament's ontology in the *Message*
-* they avoid creating duplicates; rather duplicates will return the original *Message*.
+* avoid creating duplicates; rather duplicates will return the original *Message*.

 **Input**: Messages from the MessageBus

 **Output**: Transformed *Message* in a standard form based on the ontology.

 ----
 **Path**: `GraphDBBackup`

 **Description**: Backs up this database to the data storage platform.
 The backup is run daily at 5am to Azure's backup data platform resource.
 This is scheduled in the `SchedulerJobLoop.json` file in the `LogicApps` folder.
 Currently retention is permanent but will be reduced if an expected enhancement from Microsoft can manage this retention better and automatically.

+---
+**Path**: `GraphDBConnector.cs`

+**Description** Returns the connector to the GraphDB on the environment this is being execuited on.

 ---